Skip to content

 The platform's strong interoperability features allow for easy connection between disparate systems and data sources, a critical requirement for creating a seamless data fabric.
 This includes support for various data standards and protocols, facilitating communication across different environments and applications.

-InterSystems Data Fabric Studio
+InterSystems Data Studio

-InterSystems Data Fabric Studio is a specialized solution that simplifies the implementation and management of data fabric architectures.
+InterSystems Data Studio is a specialized solution that simplifies the implementation and management of data fabric architectures.
 It offers:

 Unified Data Access